This page provides detailed information about integrating AI Email (AIE) with Salesforce.

 Will this package have unlimited access to our Salesforce org and its data?
 Can we restrict visibility into specific regions?

-CE uses OAuth to authenticate with the SFDC API.
+AIE uses OAuth to authenticate with the SFDC API.
 Customers can configure the permissions for the API user in order to restrict visibility.

 Does authentication need to be OAuth 2.0 or digital certificates for the Salesforce integration?